Shritesh99/100DaysofMLCodeChallenge/README.md

 ### Day 24 :- Artificial Neural Networks
 #### Check out the code from [here](https://github.com/Shritesh99/100DaysofMLCodeChallenge/commit/4fcb2603db72c6c027a37a9b7c441897785f06a7)
 **Today's work**:- I have created Artificial Neural Network for the following [dataset](https://github.com/Shritesh99/100DaysofMLCodeChallenge/blob/master/Deep-Learning/Artificial-Neural-Networks(ANN)/Churn_Modelling.csv) for predicting weather the customer of the bank exited or not by creating a Artificial Neural Network of one input layer having 6 nodes, one hidden layer of 6 nodes and one output layer having 1 nodes.
 I further obtained an accuracy of 86 precent by obtaining a confusion matrix.

+### Day 25 :- Convolutional Neural Networks(CNN)
+#### Check out the code from [here](https://github.com/Shritesh99/100DaysofMLCodeChallenge/commit/930b281bfc8948f5bdaf7e0c2ea15815cc94bce1)
+**Today's work**:- I have created Convolutional Neural Network for predicting weather the image is of cat or dog using 5000 images of both(4000 training and 1000 test) and got an Accuracy of 85 percent.
+I first applied the convolution operation with ReLU as activation function on each image then, applied pooling step and then flatterened the result and fed it into the Neural Network and obtained the above prediction successfully.